vitpodsokhin/devops/README.md

 # DevOps Git Repository

 This repository contains a collection of bash scripts and utilities for system administration and DevOps tasks.
-The repository is licensed under the MIT License.

 ## Contents